Armenia–OSCE relations: Recent developments

 On 11 March 2019, the Union of Informed Citizens (UIC), an NGO in Armenia won the OSCE Democracy Defender Award.
 The UIC seeks to advocate media transparency and independent journalism, and advancing democracy and human rights in Armenia.
 The U.S. Mission to the OSCE presented the UIC an award during a ceremony held in Vienna, Austria.

 On 1 January 2022, Prime Minister of Armenia Nikol Pashinyan met with the U.S. co-chair of the OSCE Minsk Group.
 The sides discussed regional stability in the Caucasus region.

 On 22 December 2022, the head of the Security Council of Armenia, Armen Grigoryan called on the OSCE and the Minsk Group to send an assessment mission to the Lachin corridor following the blockade of Artsakh.

-On 23 December 2022, Minister of Foreign Affairs of Armenia Ararat Mirzoyan emphasized the importance of sending an OSCE fact-finding mission to Nagorno-Karabakh to assess the humanitarian situation, as well as to guarantee the provision of unhindered humanitarian access to Nagorno-Karabakh for relevant UN bodies, during a meeting with the OSCE Minsk Group.
+On 23 December 2022, Armenian Foreign Minister Ararat Mirzoyan emphasized the importance of sending an OSCE fact-finding mission to Nagorno-Karabakh to assess the humanitarian situation, as well as to guarantee the provision of unhindered humanitarian access to Nagorno-Karabakh for relevant UN bodies, during a meeting with the OSCE Minsk Group.
 The sides also touched upon the normalization of Armenia–Azerbaijan relations.

+On 13 May 2024, OSCE Chair-in-Office, Ian Borg visited Armenia and met with Prime Minister Nikol Pashinyan and other high-ranking officials.
+Borg reiterated the organization's commitment to advancing sustainable peace throughout the region and reaffirmed the OSCE's commitment to continued engagement with Armenia, emphasizing enhanced co-operation in areas such as security sector reform and climate change resilience.